SteMuc/complete_planning_utilities/README.md

 #### a.
 Action Servers
    - **`CartesianPlanActionServer`**: This class serves as a base for a Cartesian Plan Action Server.
 It handles Cartesian path planning goals, manages trajectories, and plans them for specified planning groups.

+   - **`CartesianPlanDisplacementActionServer`**: This class serves as a base for a Cartesian Plan Displacement Action Server.
+It handles Cartesian displacement path planning goals, manages trajectories, and plans them for specified planning groups.

    - **`JointPlanActionServer`**: Similar to `CartesianPlanActionServer`, this class serves as a base for a Joint Plan Action Server.
 It handles joint path planning goals, manages joint configurations, and plans them for specified planning groups.

    - **`ExecutePlanActionServer`**: This class enables the execution of planned trajectories using an action server.
 It manages the execution of motion plans and provides callback functions for goal completion.